-Figure 3: Authenticating a natural person (International)
+Figure 8: Authenticating a natural person (International) in EMEA 2

 An automatic renewal function is available for user certificates, which is made available as often as required.
 For this purpose, the life cycle management of the cPKI generates a certificate renewal order.
 In any case, the current data from cIAM is used for all certificate renewals, thus ensuring that any certificate-relevant changes are taken into account during certificate renewals.
 No renewal function is available for device certificates.